ShariqNauman/ai-web-scraper/README.md

 - BeautifulSoup: For parsing and cleaning HTML.
 - Google API: For additional data processing.
 - ChromeDriver: Required for Selenium to control Chrome.

+---
+📩 **Let's connect!** If you have any feedback or suggestions, feel free to reach out.